Getting Closer (song): Music and lyrics

+"Getting Closer" is in the key of A major.
+McCartney biographer John Blaney described it as "an energetic rocker."
 Like most of the songs off of Back to the Egg, "Getting Closer" bears an influence from punk and new wave music.
-Author and Mojo contributor Tom Doyle describes Wings' version as "power-popping" and reminiscent of the English band Squeeze.
+Author and Mojo contributor Tom Doyle described Wings' version as "power-popping" and reminiscent of the English band Squeeze.